sykang169/terraform-example-foundation/0-bootstrap/README-GitLab.md

 1. If the GitLab pipelines is successful, merge the merge request in to the `development` branch.
 1. The merge will trigger a GitLab pipelines that will apply the terraform configuration for the `development` environment.
 1. Review merge output in GitLab https://gitlab.com/GITLAB-OWNER/GITLAB-ENVIRONMENTS-REPO/-/pipelines under `tf-apply`.
-1. If the GitLab pipelines is successful, apply the next environment.
+1. GitLab 파이프라인이 성공하면 다음 환경을 적용합니다.

 1. Open a merge request in GitLab https://gitlab.com/GITLAB-OWNER/GITLAB-ENVIRONMENTS-REPO/-/merge_requests?scope=all&state=opened from the `development` branch to the `nonproduction` branch and review the output.
 1. The merge request will trigger a GitLab pipelines that will run Terraform `init`/`plan`/`validate` in the `nonproduction` environment.